-Picking a saddle pad can make you head spin.
+Picking a saddle pad can make your head spin.
 Here are some guidelines that can make it easy for you to narrow down a choice.
-And then you can just pick a color!!
-Let's start with English pads.
+And then you can just pick a color!
+Let’s start with English pads.

-Saddle pads are made from all different speciatly fabrics - like these no slip types.
+Saddle pads are made from all different specialty fabrics – like these no-slip types.

-I also firmly believe that your saddle pad should be cut on the topline to mimic the withers.
-This is more common in dressage pads, although it's seen more now in hunter pads as well.
-The photo below is of a hunter pad without a coutour topline.
-I would call this "MEH".
+- I also firmly believe that your saddle pad should be cut on the top line to mimic the withers.
+This is more common in dressage pads, although it’s seen more now in hunter pads as well.
+The photo below is of a hunter pad without a contoured topline.
+I would call this “MEH”.
 Below that is a saddle pad with a nicely contoured topline.
-I would call that "YEAH".
+I would call that “YEAH”.